![]() |

 Belgrade to Sofia by train

-The sorry tale of this once-great line
+The sorry state of this once-great line

-The Belgrade-Sofia route has had its ups and downs over the last few years, the result of limited resources and poor management.
-There used to be a direct day train and overnight train all year round, by 2013 this had dwindled to just an overnight train consisting of one Serbian couchette car.
+The Belgrade-Sofia route has had its ups and downs in recent years, the result of limited resources and poor management.
+There used to be a daytime train and overnight train between these European capitals all year round, but by 2013 this had dwindled to an overnight train consisting of one Serbian couchette car.
 They then reinstated the day train, briefly restoring two trains per day before discontinuing the night train.
-In 2018 the direct day train was made summer-only, with a 3-train combo the rest of the year.
-All service was discontinued in 2020 for the duration of the pandemic, but a train service Belgrade-Nis and Dimitrovgrad-Sofia now operates, with a 104km gap in the middle.
-Let's hope these two capital cities get a better train service in future years.
+In 2018 the remaining direct day train was made summer-only, with a 3-train combo the rest of the year.
+All service was discontinued in 2020 for the duration of the pandemic, after which a train service Belgrade-Niš and a cross-border Dimitrovgrad-Sofia train remained, with a 104 km gap in the middle.

-Belgrade ► Sofia 2023
+Belgrade ► Sofia 2025

 -

-You can check Belgrade-Nis train times at w3.srbvoz.rs/redvoznje.
+You can check Belgrade-Niš train times at w3.srbvoz.rs/redvoznje.

 -